 Most of our multi-day workshops include lodging.
 These ‘shops take place where lodging can be scarce or difficult to find.
-Therefore we do provide lodging to make the logistics easier for our students.
+Therefore we do provide lodging to make the logistics easier for our participants.
 In these cases the workshop price includes single-occupancy hotel lodging throughout the workshop.
 Couples or friends willing to share a room simply pay a supplemental workshop fee for the second person.

 Some of our multi-day workshops don’t include lodging because they meet where many lodging options are available.
-In these cases we leave it to our students to find lodging that suits their needs and budget.
+In these cases we leave it to our participants to find lodging that suits their needs and budget.

 Our single day workshops also do not include lodging, but we are more than happy to make lodging suggestions for those wishing to spend the night.

 We don’t provide meals on any of our workshops.
 However, we will provide snacks and water throughout the workshop and ensure that there are breakfast, lunch, and dinner breaks where you can buy meals.
 If you have special dietary requirements, please come prepared.